-(2) This number includes (a) stock units for Mr. Healey; (b) except for Mr. Healey, the vesting of service-based LTIP Units on December 31, 2018; (c) except for Mr. Healey, the grant of fully-vested LTIP Units on March 2, 2018, representing the annual incentive compensation award for 2017 performance and (d) for Mr. O'Hern a one-time fully-vested LTIP Unit grant on April 26, 2018.
+(1) This number includes (a) the vesting of stock units for Messrs.
+Kingsmore, Healey and Volk and (b) the vesting of service-based LTIP Units on December 31, 2019.
 An individual, upon the vesting of an equity award, does not receive cash equal to the amount contained in the Value Realized on Vesting column of this table.
 Instead, the amounts contained in the Value Realized on Vesting column reflect the market value of our Common Stock on the applicable vesting date.
 For purposes of this table, it is assumed one LTIP Unit represents the economic equivalent of one share of Common Stock.
-The LTIP Units do not realize their full economic value until certain conditions are met, as described on pages 52-53 of this Proxy Statement, and such conditions have been met for the 2016 and 2017 service-based LTIP Units table.
+The LTIP Units do not realize their full economic value until certain conditions are met, as described on pages 51 and 52 of this Proxy Statement, and such conditions have been met for the 2017 service-based LTIP Units included in this table.